-The CHR’s upcoming exhibition of commissioned contemporary art is a group show curated by Dr Kurt Campbell.
-The exhibition, book and digital platform take the place of Athlone to explore new ways of imagining and thinking about marginalised sites of creativity and arts production.
-‘Athlone in Mind’ engages diverse artistic practices, cinematic experiments and scholarly essays that explore the challenge to artistic practice for imagining space in ways that exceed and undo apartheid’s spatial formations and temporal markers.
+The exhibition, book and digital platform take to the place of Athlone to explore new ways of imagining and thinking about marginalised sites of creativity and arts production.
+Athlone in Mind engages diverse artistic practices, cinematic experiments and scholarly essays that explore the challenge to artistic practice for imagining space in ways that exceed and undo apartheid’s spatial formations and temporal markers.
 The artworks, videos, digital and photographic installations and essays in the book constitute Athlone as a question through an expansive, fluid and composite conception of the relationship between images, thought and place.

-The technology systems of ‘Athlone in Mind’ feature the most advanced complimentary technologies available.
-For example, the exhibition will deploy a number of i-beacon transmitters, able to circulate the website and catalogue created for the exhibition to anyone in possession of a smart phone.
+The technology systems of Athlone in Mind feature the most advanced complimentary technologies available.
+For example, the exhibition deploys a number of i-beacon transmitters, able to circulate the website and catalogue created for the exhibition to anyone in possession of a smart phone.
 I-beacons are small battery-powered sensor devices that wirelessly communicate and transmit data to apps on mobile devices using Bluetooth technology.
 They can be attached to almost anything.
 Once the connection is made, the app on the mobile device is triggered to display content like video, voice, images and music.
-The i-beacon transmitters will be placed at public locations in Athlone, Langa and Gugulethu, ensuring that the exhibition, the catalogue, the archival content available through the technologies used, along with the conference proceedings may be accessed and followed in real time, off site.
+The i-beacon transmitters are placed at public locations in Athlone, Langa and Gugulethu, ensuring that the exhibition, the catalogue, the archival content available through the technologies used, along with the conference proceedings may be accessed and followed in real time, off site.

 On Campbell’s invitation, artist Jane Alexander is the designated ‘festival artist’ for the 2017 consortium event.
-Alexander’s selected works constitute an oeuvre that engages a longer iteration of engagement with Humanities study on questions of aesthetics, politics and the social constitution of fields of the sensible.
+Alexander’s selected works constitute an oeuvre that engages a longer iteration of engagement with Humanities study on questions of aesthetics, politics, and the social constitution of fields of the sensible.